 The Henry B. Plant Museum is the perfect place to gaze at gorgeous Victorian architecture and learn about the history of Tampa.
 Originally built as the luxurious Tampa Bay Hotel, this museum showcases the life of Henry B. Plant and his impact on the American railroad system.
 Back in its prime in the late 1880s, the Tampa Bay Hotel included an 18-hole golf course, a flower conservatory, tennis courts, a croquet greensward, a boathouse, hunting and fishing grounds, stables, a racetrack, a casino with a 2000-seat auditorium, a heated swimming pool, a bowling alley, spa facilities, and card rooms (source).

 Finally, if you’re looking for a place to retire near Tampa, Florida, contact the Crossings at Riverview.
 Our welcoming community provides peace of mind for families and their loved ones by offering assisted living, respite care, and memory care services.
 Tour our community, meet our friendly staff, and see our amenities first-hand.
 Our beautiful facility sits on 12 acres overlooking the Alafia River.
 That setting provides a relaxing atmosphere, and our talented team has a commitment to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!